On a conjecture of Conlon, Fox and Wigderson: Introduction

-An early and strong problem proposed by Rousseau and Sheehan \cite{R-S} is as follows. \begin{problem}[Rousseau and Sheehan \cite{R-S}] Do there exist constants $a$ and $b$ such that, for all values of $m$ and $n$, $a\le r(B_m,B_n)-2(m+n)\le b.$ \end{problem}
+Note that Conjecture \ref{cj-cfw} holds for any $\alpha\le1/6$, by (\ref{n-r-smb}).
+However, in this paper, we disprove Conjecture \ref{cj-cfw} by showing that the random lower bound is asymptotically tight for any $1/4\leq \alpha\leq 1$. \ignore{ An early and strong problem proposed by Rousseau and Sheehan \cite{R-S} is as follows. \begin{problem}[Rousseau and Sheehan \cite{R-S}] Do there exist constants $a$ and $b$ such that, for all values of $m$ and $n$, $a\le r(B_m,B_n)-2(m+n)\le b.$ \end{problem}

-{\em Remark.} Recently, the second author together with Chen and You \cite{C-L-Y2021} proved that for all large $m\le n$, $r(B_m, B_n)\le 2(m+n)+o(n).$ However, we will see the answer to Problem \ref{r-s} is negative. }
+{\em Remark.} Recently, the second author together with Chen and You \cite{C-L-Y2021} proved that for all large $m\le n$, $r(B_m, B_n)\le 2(m+n)+o(n).$ However, we will see the answer to Problem \ref{r-s} is negative. } \begin{theorem} For any fixed $1/4\leq \alpha\leq 1$ and sufficiently large $n$,

-In this paper, we disprove Conjecture \ref{cj-cfw} by showing that the random lower bound is asymptotically tight for any $1/4\leq \alpha\leq 1$ as follows.